 Most people don’t pose for professional photos on the daily.
 So they’re not necessarily used to doing it and this can cause a little bit of tension 😉 Because if you’re not just looking to shoot a technically perfect but also a natural-looking family photo, then you need to make especially sure that all the participants are feeling comfortable during and after the shoot.
 Even in the model industry, a good chemistry and bit of communication goes a long way towards creating the perfect picture.

-Which explains the tip: Having fun with the kids or chatting about relaxed topics like traveling, vacations or hobbies with the adults before the photo shoot avoids things getting tense.
+Which explains the tip: having fun with the kids or chatting about relaxed topics like traveling, vacations or hobbies with the adults before the photo shoot avoids things getting tense.
 Equally, it makes a lot of sense to agree on a plan in advance.
 Who’s going in front?
 Is this going to be a laid-back photo for the album or a group portrait which wants to be a little more serious?
 How many people are in it?
 Get yourself caught up.

 Step 1: What’s in Vogue?